 Setting up a free Google My Business profile is easy to do and will quickly boost credibility, help attract more clients, and increase your brand awareness.

-I’ll also answer questions like:
+We will also answer questions like:

 - How does this listing affect how I show up in Google’s local search?